 4) People get over far worse things than this.

 Ouch.
 This phrase was actually said to me once, by someone very close to me, and I still remember the instantaneous and irreparable damage it did to our friendship.
 Again, not only is there a fairly large dose of derision and dismissiveness about this statement (as in “well your problems are obviously nothing compared to ___”) but borderlines already feel this way.
 Trust me: during really dark times, we have this thought about 1,000 times a day, and it fills us with guilt and self-hatred.
 In fact, I think this is a fairly common refrain for people with mental illnesses in the developed world.
 Without something physically, visibly and tangibly “wrong,” it’s hard to convince yourself that your feelings are justified.
 You think of the Holocaust and Hiroshima and AIDS and wonder how you dare to feel sad, how you dare to hate your existence.
 But it doesn’t matter.
-No amount of pulling yourself up by your bootstraps works – mostly because your boots are like, at the bottom of an ocean and you don’t even have the energy to figure out wtf bootstraps are anyway.
-In defense of the person who said this to me, I think he was simply trying to give me a dose of perspective or something.
-However, at the time, it felt like he was agreeing with every voice in my head, telling me to just give up immediately if I was going to be so useless, over-sensitive and pathetic.
+No amount of comparison works.
+In defense of the person who said this to me, I think she was simply trying to give me a dose of perspective or something.
+However, at the time, it felt like she was agreeing with every voice in my head, telling me to just give up immediately if I was going to be so useless, over-sensitive and pathetic.

 5) I will never let you down.